ehowey/gatsby-theme-catalyst/README.md

 For an example of this in action see [gatsby-starter-catalyst-basic](https://gatsby-starter-catalyst-basic.netlify.com/).

-### icon.png
+### catalyst-icon.png

-There is also a file called icon.png that provides your icon for use in the progressive web app, web browsers and in other locations.
+There is also a file called `catalyst-icon.png` that provides your icon for use in the progressive web app, web browsers and in other locations.
 This file should be square and at least 512x512px in dimensions.
+You can use other file extensions, e.g. .jpg but you cannot change the file name.

 ### catalyst-social.png